dmpe/MeetupToRTM/README.md

    - Thus replacing a paid functionality available through [IFTTT](https://www.rememberthemilk.com/services/ifttt/)

 ### Features/TODO:
  - Fetches your [meetup events](https://www.meetup.com/meetup_api/docs/self/events/) and converts them to tasks.
-The format used is <ID-MeetupRTM: _meetupEventID_ _MeetupName_>.
+   The format used, by default and which can be also adjusted, is <ID-MeetupRTM: _meetupEventID_ _MeetupName_>.

- - [ ] In case, the of frequent use, the app can recognize already added tasks (through abovementioned format) and will skip adding them again.
+ - [ ] In case of a frequent use, the app can recognize already added tasks (through abovementioned format) and will skip adding them again.
        Therefore de-cluttering your list and avoding duplicates. :yum:

  - [ ] For testing, use secret keys <https://stackoverflow.com/questions/50299066/how-to-pass-secrets-into-the-test-execution-context-from-vsts>